Ainu language

-Ainu (アイヌ イタㇰ, aynu itak), or more precisely Hokkaido Ainu (北海道アイヌ語), is the native language of the Ainu people on the northern Japanese island of Hokkaido.
-It is a member of the Ainu language family, itself considered a language family isolate with no academic consensus regarding its origin.
-Until the 20th century, the Ainu languages – Hokkaido Ainu, Kuril Ainu, and Sakhalin Ainu – were spoken throughout Hokkaido, the southern half of the island of Sakhalin and by small communities in the Kuril Islands, up to the southern tip of Kamchatka.
+Ainu, (Note: アイヌ イタㇰ, /ain/) also known as Hokkaido Ainu (北海道アイヌ語), is a language native to the Ainu people of the northern Japanese island of Hokkaido.
+It is a member of the Ainu language family, considered to be an independent language family with no academic consensus regarding its origin.
+Until the 20th century, the three Ainu languages – Hokkaido Ainu, Kuril Ainu, and Sakhalin Ainu – were spoken throughout Hokkaido, the southern half of the island of Sakhalin and by small communities in the Kuril Islands, up to the southern tip of Kamchatka.

-Following the colonization of Hokkaido, the number of Hokkaido Ainu speakers declined steadily throughout the 20th century.
-By 2008, Hokkaido Ainu was critically endangered, with only two elderly people reported to speak it as their first language.
-According to the linguist Hiroshi Nakagawa, by 2021 no one in Japan had Ainu as their first language.
+Following the colonization of Hokkaido, the number of Hokkaido Ainu speakers declined steadily throughout the 20th century, eventually becoming critically endangered.
+By 2008, only two native speakers of Ainu remained, both elderly.
+By 2017, Ainu was reportedly dormant.
+Hokkaido Ainu is now a heritage language with some native semi-speakers.

+The term Ainu comes from the endonym of the Ainu people, aynu (アイヌ), meaning 'person' or 'human'.